Dalga Luka

 Dalga Luka is a village in Tran Municipality in western Bulgaria.
+It is a small village with a permanent population of about 10 people.
 It is situated in a narrow valley approximately 30 km from the town of Tran.
 Dalga Luka is situated at about 850 meters above sea level.

+The geographical coordinates of Dalga Luka are approximately 42.6417° to North and 22.5575° to East.

+The village of Dalga Luka has an Orthodox Church known as "St. Petka" where annual gathering is organized during festivals.